schibsted/spid-tech-docs/resources/articles/selfservice/client-teaser-documentation.md

 # How to add a new teaser for your client

 To begin creating your first client teaser you have to access the self-service.
 For Norwegian clients go to https://selfservice.payment.schibsted.no and for Swedish clients it is https://selfservice.login.schibsted.com.
-There you will have to make sure you are given the correct access before you can start, if you do not have access to self-service, but should have, you will need to contact SchAcc support at schibstedaccount@schibsted.com.
+There you will have to make sure you are given the correct access before you can start, if you do not have access to self-service, but should have, you will need to contact Schibsted account support at schibstedaccount@schibsted.com.

 When you have access, follow these steps to begin to create a client teaser: